SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 f<sub>Height</sub>(h) = ∫<sub>-∞</sub><sup>∞</sup> f<sub>Age, Height</sub>(a, h) da
 </pre>

 By marginalizing one of the variables, we can understand the distribution of the other variable independently, while still accounting for their joint relationship.
+In simpler terms, this means we can find out how common one variable is without considering the other variable.
+For example, we can determine the most common ages without worrying about heights, or the most common heights without worrying about ages.

 **Real-World Example**: Imagine you have a table of data with ages and heights of children.
 If you want to know the overall distribution of ages without considering height, you would look at the marginal distribution of age.
 This tells you how common each age is, regardless of height.
 Similarly, the marginal distribution of height tells you how common each height is, regardless of age.
 <br>